 C130.
 Biophysical Chemistry: Physical Principles and the Molecules of Life.
-(4) Students will receive three units of credit for C130 after taking 120B.
-Three hours of lecture and one hour of discussion per week.
+(4) Three hours of lecture and one hour of discussion per week.
 Prerequisites: Math 1A; Biology 1A and 1AL; Chemistry 3A or 112A; Chemistry 3B or 112B recommended.
 Thermodynamic and kinetic concepts applied to understanding the chemistry and structure of biomolecules (proteins, DNA, and RNA).
 Molecular distributions, reaction kinetics, enzyme kinetics.
 Bioenergetics, energy transduction, and motor proteins.
-Electro-chemical potential, membranes, and ion channels.
+Electrochemical potential, membranes, and ion channels.
 Also listed as MCB C100A.
 (F, S)